adil618/adil618/README.md

 ## 👋 About Me

-I'm a **Full Stack Software Engineer** specializing in building scalable, modern web applications with a strong focus on the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I'm a **Full Stack Software Engineer(MERN Stack)** specializing in building scalable, modern web applications with a strong focus on the MERN stack (MongoDB, Express.js, React.js, Node.js).
 With expertise in cloud architecture, DevOps practices, and emerging AI/ML technologies, I transform complex requirements into elegant, performant digital solutions.

 My engineering philosophy centers on **product thinking, code quality, and user-centric design**.
 I have a proven track record of architecting and deploying production-grade applications that serve millions of requests while maintaining sub-100ms response times.
 I'm passionate about open-source contributions and continuously exploring cutting-edge technologies in full-stack development, machine learning, and distributed systems.